 It records the skin lesion, and uses the AI to sort through spectroscopy data on different kinds of lesions.
 It gives results in seconds, evaluating the risks and provides a recommendation for further evaluation from a dermatologist.
 The prototype is currently undergoing clinical testing in Florida clinics.
 However, the European testing is further along than in the United States; they are expecting approval sooner while the US is yet to receive clearance from the US Food and Drug Administration (FDA).

 The company aims to distribute the device to as wide a range of users as possible.
-The aim is to sell a clinical device to health practitioners, with a smaller version for sale to consumers.
+Additionally, the aim is to sell the new cancer detection machine to health practitioners, with a smaller version for sale to consumers.

 Skin cancer is a real threat to regular citizens.
 With the DermaSensor, skin cancer detection is easier, and helps make diagnosis simpler.